when should you replace your grow light bulbs

 How Long Do Regular Grow Light Bulbs Last?

-As a general rule of thumb, growers prefer to change their grow light bulbs every year.
+As a general rule of thumb, growers prefer to change the growing lamp bulbs they grow every year.
 This can be pretty vague as some bulbs may be able to last longer while others may die out only in a few months.

 With so many factors involved, there isn't a fixed time for replacing bulbs.